 11. Do not rush out of the bed

-If this is your first pregnancy, do not rush out of the bed once you wake up.
+If this is your first pregnancy, do not rush out of bed once you wake up.
 Instead, munch on a small snack sitting on your nightstand.
-Manage yourself some moments of quiet time even if you have kids.
+Manage some moments of quiet time even if you have kids.
 Try waking up earlier than your kids wake up.

 12. Do not stress